SAFETAG/SAFETAG/content/ADIDS/needs_assessment/deepening/needs_assessment.md

 #### Explaining the types of risks

 This short exercise is not as interactive for the host organizations participants as many in this section, and as such can be more difficult for a trainee who is less comfortable lecturing to groups.

   * step 1
   * step 2
+  * step 3
+  * step etc.
+  * Identify Current Approaches to addressing risks
+    * Identify the warning's, notices, status indicators, training, and policies that already exist to address these risks.
+	* *NOTE:* We do this so that we can anchor proposed action in existing practices in the report. - (Shostack: Threat Modeling pg.
+298)

+#### The Pre-Mortum

+The trainer has the participants imagine that it is months in the future and the process has been carried out.
+And it has failed.
+The participants have to explain why it failed.

+*NOTE:* The participants can optionally be split into groups for this process.
+The trainer should do one process with the group as a whole before the participants are split into groups.
+If split into groups, each group will need a note-taker so that the trainer can walk between the groups and assist them if they get stuck.

+  * step 1
+  * step 2